Dybondzy/Communications_Authority/README.md

 1. Explain the Spectrum Concept
 2. Find Spectrums that the Communications Authority may not be monitoring
-3. Show examples of how other countries cover them
+3. Show examples of how other authorities cover them
 4. Show proof of their profitability / benefit